By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 This can be hard work.
 And, sometimes, getting to a better place involves hitting rock bottom first.
 To see the process through, you will need to commit.

-In other words, you must decide upfront that you are committed to your mental and emotional health.
+In other words, you must decide upfront that you are committed to your mental, emotional, and spiritual health.

 This brings us to a final, critical question: